prchristie/Obsidian-Vault/docs/Software Architecture/User Stories/User Stories.md

 User stories should contain a [[Vertical Slice]] of functionality, implying that the implementation of a user story should include everything needed to do what the user wants.
 This is to provide immediate business value that is testable.
 User stories are ["a chunk of functionality that is of value to the customer"](https://www.industriallogic.com/blog/as-a-developer-is-not-a-user-story/)

+User stories should try and be written in the style of [[INVEST]], a guideline for writing good user stories.

 Related: [[User Story Styles]]